-Today let’s talk about eco friendly alternatives to cling film.
+Today let’s talk about eco-friendly alternatives to cling film.

-Here are the eco friendly alternatives to cling film that work for us:
+Here are the eco-friendly alternatives to cling film that work for us:

 The Creative Use of Crockery & Other Kitchen Ephemera

 Got some leftovers from dinner time?
 If the food is in a bowl I’ll cover the leftovers with a plate and pop it in the fridge for later.
 If the leftovers are on a plate I’ll use an upturned plate to cover the plate with.
-If you’re in a pickle and out of plates, then saucepan lids also make pretty good plate and bowl covers too.
+And if you’re in a pickle and out of plates, then saucepan lids also make pretty good plate and bowl covers too.
 Pro tip!

 Food Storage is Your Friend

 I have a fairly extensive collection of Tupperware, amassed over the years.
-I use these to decant leftovers in to, or to store food stuffs in the fridge that I might once have otherwise wrapped in clingfilm, such as a block of cheese, a half chopped onion or something similar.
+I use these to decant leftovers into or to store foodstuffs in the fridge that I might once have otherwise wrapped in clingfilm, such as a block of cheese, a half chopped onion, or something similar.

-The best glass tupperware I can find is by Glasslock.
-You can put the glass trays (without the lids) directly in to the microwave and oven (up to 230°C), they won’t stain if you put tomato based foods in them, the glass is super strong, and apparently they are 100% airtight and don’t leak either.
-They are even freezer safe, and just sound a lot more durable than plastic tupperware.
-Glasslock isn’t currently widely available in the UK – it’s available on Amazon* and I saw it on offer at Costco last week for £18 too.
+The best glass Tupperware I can find is by Glasslock.
+You can put the glass trays (without the lids) directly into the microwave and oven (up to 230°C).
+What’s more, as they’re glass, they won’t stain if you put tomato-based foods in them.
+They are also 100% airtight and leakproof too.
+They are even freezer safe.
+I think they just sound a lot more durable than plastic Tupperware.
+The only thing is Glasslock isn’t currently widely available in the UK.
+I’ve found them available on Amazon*.
+I’ve sometimes seen them on offer at Costco too.